-This course provides instruction and demonstration in the shielded metal arc welding process on carbon steel plate with various size F3 and F4 group electrodes in all positions.
-Emphasis is placed on welding groove joints arc fillet welds.
-Topics included are safety, equipment setup, joint design and preparation, and gas flow rates.
-Upon completion, students should be able to perform fillet welds with the prescribed electrodes and transfer mode in various positions.
+This course provides instruction and demonstrations in the shielded metal arc welding process on carbon steel plate with various size F3 and F4 group electrodes in all positions.
+Emphasis is places on welding groove joints and using various F3 and F4 group electrodes in all positions.
+Upon completion, the student should be able to make visually acceptable groove weld joints in accordance with applicable welding codes.